Category

 Across all regions, the top activity conducted in Japan was "eating Japanese food."
 Differences were observed in the items ranked second and below depending on the area.

-Comparison of4 U.S. Regions (※1)
+Comparison of4 U.S .
+Regions (※1)

 * Regarding interest in Japanese activities, "eating Japanese food" ranked first in all regions.
 Differences were observed in the items ranked second and below across regions.
 (Reference Data ⑧)

 3. The image of "Made in Japan" is "high-tech," "high-performance," and "reliable."
-Conversely, many overseas consumers cite "environmental and social considerations" as important factors when purchasing, making "SDGs" a key keyword.
+Conversely, many overseas consumers cite "environmental and social considerations" as important when purchasing, making "SDGs" a key keyword.

 ■Image of Japanese Products